 A spokesperson for Elliott said it was disappointed with the ruling.

-“Elliott is further analysing the decision with its legal team and considering its next steps.”
+“Elliott is further analyzing the decision with its legal team and considering its next steps.”

 Elliott and market maker Jane Street Global Trading brought a case demanding a combined $472 million in compensation, alleging at a trial in June last year that the 147-year-old exchange had acted unlawfully.

-(Reporting by Sam Tobin, Eric Onstad and Pratima Desai; editing by William James and David Evans)
+(By Sam Tobin, Eric Onstad and Pratima Desai; Editing by William James and David Evans)

 Comments